 The animals like to hang out and feed along Pond Trail and Reese Trail.

-Early mornings or late afternoons are the times for the best sightings.
+Early mornings or late afternoons are the best things To Do in Jupiter times for the best sightings.

 The shaded, crushed-gravel trails make for easy pedaling.

 Spotting sea cows is easy in the pristine waters around the Jupiter Inlet Lighthouse.